On this page:

 - Controller host: The hostname of the Controller to connect to.
 Agents may connect directly to the Controller or through a proxy.

 - Controller port: The port on which the Controller listens for agent traffic.
-Agents use the same port as the browser connection for the UI.
+Agents use port 443, which is the same port as the browser connection to the Controller UI.

 - Account access key: A unique key associated with the Controller account.
-See the following section for information on getting your key.
+See Finding Your Account and Access Key.

 - SSL enabled: If the agent should connect using SSL.